wenbin1354/API-Testing/README.md

 ## API testing
-This is a api testing site like Postman, in fact I created this base on postman, it allows you to use GET POST PUT DELETE to a url just like Postman.
+This is a api testing site like Postman, in fact I created this base on postman, it allows you to use GET POST PUT PATCH DELETE to a url just like Postman.

 ## How to use
 1. Clone this repo